 Availability Location Mode Semester 1 UWA (Perth) Multi-mode Semester 1 UWA (Perth) Face to face

 - In this unit, students acquire a body of knowledge and skills required for the assessment of learning outcomes and evaluation of learning environments.
 Students explore the principles of an effective assessment and critically evaluate various tools available for assessment in health professions education.
 They are also exposed to the non-traditional methods of assessment and review their utility within their own context.
 Students explore principles and models of the evaluation of teaching and learning.

-- Students are able to (1) explain the role of assessment in the learning process; (2) describe the characteristics of an effective assessment; (3) describe the advantages and limitations of different assessment tools; (4) design and critique assessment and evaluation tools; (5) develop a blueprint for the assessment of learning outcomes; (6) assess the quality of an examination by looking at its constituent parts; and (7) explain principles and models of evaluation of teaching and learning.
+- Students are able to (1) explain the role of assessment in the learning process; (2) describe the characteristics of an effective assessment task; (3) describe the advantages and limitations of different assessment tasks; (4) design and critique an assessment task and measurement tool; (5) explain the principles and models of the evaluation of teaching and learning; and (6) design and critique an evaluation tool.

-- Typically this unit is assessed in the following ways: (1) CLIPS: a written assessment. and (2) SPACE: a portfolio with evidence of learning.
+- Typically this unit is assessed in the following ways: (1) online assessment; (2) preparation of an assessment; and (3) preparation of an evaluation.
 Further information is available in the unit outline.